-More information about the sexual side effects of cancer treatment can be found in NCI’s PDQ summary on Sexuality and Reproductive Issues and in the booklet Facing Forward: Life After Cancer Treatment.
+More information about the sexual side effects of cancer treatment can be found in the NCI booklet Facing Forward: Life After Cancer Treatment.

 More information about supportive care for other side effects of hormone therapy can be found in the following PDQ summaries: